aws-ia/terraform-aws-mendix-private-cloud/README.md

     cluster_secret               = ""
     environments_internal_names  = ["app1", "app2", "app3"]
     ```

+**Important: Do not reuse the same S3 bucket created in Step 1 for the `s3_bucket_name` field.
+Terraform will create a new bucket with given name.**

 The number of applications deployed is handled by the `environments_internal_names` variable.
 Internal names are used during the environment creation, as shown here: